docker/docs/content/admin/organization/general-settings.md

 ---
-description: Learn how about general settings for organizations.
+description: Learn how to manage general settings for organizations.
 keywords: organization, settings
 title: General organization settings
 ---

 {{< include "admin-early-access.md" >}}

+This section describes how to manage general settings in Docker Admin.

 ## Configure general information